Using Hidden Cameras To Protect Your Home

 Inside Out: Hidden Cameras to Protect Your Home's Exterior

 Hidden cameras make indoor home monitoring easy, but what should you do if you have concerns about your home's exterior?
 Covert cameras come in a number of housings, including outdoor mainstays that wouldn't seem uncommon in any yard.
-By choosing a hose reel hidden camera or a lawn decoration camera, you can protect your home against vandals and burglars for extended periods of time, in any weather conditions.
+By choosing an outdoor hidden camera, you can protect your home against vandals and burglars for extended periods of time, in any weather conditions.

 These durable, easy-to-use hidden cameras house powerful batteries capable of running for an entire year on a single charge.
 Weatherproof casings ensure that, rain or shine, you'll capture the footage you need to bring a criminal to justice.
 Motion activation maximizes your battery life by only capturing the most essential footage.
 While BrickHouse's outdoor hidden cameras are ideal for busting human suspects, they can also be set up near a garden to identify any animals that may be feasting on your crops.